postman721/Editor/README.md

 Select a text you want to modify then click your button of choice(for example, underline).

-When you have clicked a button to modify text, then the selected action will become global until you select a text section again and press the normalization button.
-After the normalization button has been pressed(with a text selection) then your font will revert to normal.
+When you have clicked a button to modify text, then the selected action will become global until you select some text again and press the normalization button(or anything else).
+After the normalization button has been pressed(while having some text selected) then your font will revert to normal.